U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 5. Proof of current immigration status (if already residing in the United States).

 6. Admission validation.
 To validate admission, the student must register for classes during the initial term of admission.
 If the student does not register for this term, the application start term can be changed to one of the next three consecutive terms without repaying the application fee.
-After this time period, the student must submit a new application along with another $50 fee.
+After this time period, the student must submit a new application along with another $60 application fee.

 Admission Requirements for International Students

 Applicants must demonstrate an appropriate level of academic preparation.

 First Year: Completion of U.S. academic (university preparatory) high school or secondary school equivalent as determined by the Office of Undergraduate International Admissions with a minimum equivalent 2.50 GPA.

 Transfer: Completion of 30 transferable college quarter credits, excluding ESL courses, with a 2.25 GPA or higher at a U.S. regionally accredited college/university or foreign equivalent as determined by the Office of International Admissions.
 Transfer students who present a transferable associate’s degree (AS or AA or an Oregon Transfer Module (OTM) will be admitted with a minimum cumulative 2.00 GPA.